NEXT VALUE FOR (Transact-SQL)

 The OVER clause is allowed with the NEXT VALUE FOR function when used in a SELECT statement or

 INSERT … SELECT …statement.
-The NEXT VALUE FOR function is not allowed in UPDATE or MERGE statements.
+Use of the OVER clause with the NEXT VALUE FOR function is not allowed in UPDATE or MERGE statements.

 If another process is accessing the sequence object at the same time, the numbers returned could have gaps.